Skip to main content

 namespace: default

-Now, if I edit target workloads from demo-deploy-1 + demo-deploy-2 to only demo-deploy-3, result will be:
+Now, if I edit target workloads from demo-deploy-1 + demo-deploy-2 to only demo-deploy-3, the result will be:

 apiVersion: apps.karmada.io/v1alpha1